Field effort

 Current release focus

-Releasev0.1–v0.5Parcel-level environmental awarenessScopeFrom reference pipeline through trust scoring and governance enforcement for one site.Hazard focus: Smoke, Heat, Flood / runoff Pilot geography
+Releasev0.1–v1.0Parcel-level environmental awarenessScopeFrom reference pipeline through trust scoring, governance enforcement, and extended support objects for one site, with packet-status caveats for some lanes.Hazard focus: Smoke, Heat, Flood / runoff Pilot geography

 The first field pilot targets one defined local geography, to be announced with partners.
 The scope is large enough to test installs, ingest, and support in real conditions.